-The HHA continues to work with the Lewis Center to develop a plan for the discharge of patients from health and mental institutions.
+The HHA continues to work with the Homeless Resource Centers to develop plans for the discharge of patients from health and mental institutions.
 The County is also exploring the establishment of an emergency respite housing facility for this population.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies and procedures for the administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS